Liyue (Genshin Impact): Reception

 The Ministry of Culture and Tourism of the People's Republic of China praised miHoYo on its official Weibo account for exploring a new model of cross-industry cooperation with "games + culture and tourism" in Genshin Impact.
 Liyue has also been praised by Xinmin Evening News and Shanghai Observer.
 Xinmin Evening News wrote that Liyue prominently showcases elements of traditional Chinese culture, allowing players to gradually discover traditional cultural elements such as opera, tea culture, chess, traditional medicine, and mechanical arts as they explore Liyue.
 Shanghai Observer praised Liyue for using cultural innovation to make traditional Chinese culture vibrant and lively.

-Game Daily believes that Liyue is the key reason Genshin Impact was listed by the Ministry of Commerce in the "2021-2022 Key Cultural Export Enterprises and Projects List."
-They argue that through Liyue, the game has gradually embedded and exported elements of Chinese culture to the world, accomplishing one of their main goals.
+Liyue serves as a type of "destination image" and inspires the appreciation of Chinese culture, encouraging travel from international players.
+Russian journalist Valiyev Samir believes there is a "Liyue Effect", as Liyue is a driver of tourism and a "meticulously crafted virtual homepage to Chinese civilization".

 Game Grapes commented that Liyue gives the most direct impression through the transformation of its overall artistic style.
 Unlike Mondstadt's Euro-American fantasy and Japanese fantasy styles, Liyue is firmly set in the direction of Eastern fantasy.
 Game Gyro believes that Liyue's many elements allow global players to truly appreciate the beauty of Chinese culture.
 Since Liyue's place names and local products are named in Chinese, they have also attracted some non-Chinese players to study the pronunciation of Liyue's geography and products.

 Polygon cited reviews stating that Liyue's design is completely different from Mondstadt, featuring more unique architecture, better background music, and more tightly integrated lore and stories.
 While blending East Asian cultural elements, it retains gameplay, expressiveness, and aesthetics suitable for players worldwide.
 Alan Wen from Eurogamer noted that Liyue "is clearly inspired by traditional Chinese culture and architecture."
 Kotaku editor Sisi Jiang felt that Liyue is an idealized portrayal of Chinese social relationships, where merchants and customers show care for each other through mutual benefit, and money can build interdependent relationships, unlike the current society where shopping habits are often disconnected from community.